 - 2 tablespoons lemon juice

-- - In a small bowl, whisk together the egg and vanilla extract and then add to the dry ingredients.
+In a small bowl, whisk the egg and then add to the dry ingredients.
 Pulse/mix again until dough comes together.
 If you’re mixing in a bowl, you may want to use your hands to bring the dough together at the end.

 Divide the dough into two equal pieces and form into flat, round discs.
 Wrap each dough disc in plastic wrap.
 Refrigerate for at least 1 hour or up to overnight.

 When you’re ready to bake, preheat oven to 425°F.

 Roll out one round of dough in between two sheets of parchment or on a silicone baking mat into a 12-inch circle.
 Carefully lay dough into a 9-inch pie dish (not deep dish).
 If the dough breaks, that’s okay!
 Just press it back into place and repair any holes/cracks that may have formed.
 Place in the freezer while preparing the filling.

 Place the sliced apples in a large bowl.
 Add the tapioca flour, coconut sugar, cinnamon, nutmeg, allspice, ginger, vanilla extract, and lemon juice.
 Toss to combine, until all the apple slices are evenly coated.